pfhopkins/gizmo-public/scripts/gizmo_documentation.md

 # --------------------
 # ----- Additional Fluid Physics and Gravity
 #COOLING_OPERATOR_SPLIT         # do the hydro heating/cooling in operator-split fashion from chemical/radiative. slightly more accurate when tcool >> tdyn, but much noisier when tcool << tdyn
-#COOL_LOWTEMP_THIN_ONLY         # in the COOL_LOW_TEMPERATURES module, treat low-temperature cooling as optically-thin instead of interpolating between optically-thin and -thick regimes
+#COOL_LOWTEMP_THIN_ONLY         # in the COOL_LOW_TEMPERATURES module, neglect the suppression of cooling at very high surface densities due to the opacity limit (disables limiter in Eqs B29-B30, Hopins et al arXiv:1702.06148)
 #MHD_ALTERNATIVE_LEAPFROG_SCHEME # use alternative leapfrog where magnetic fields are treated like potential/positions (per Federico Stasyszyn's suggestion): still testing
 #SUPER_TIMESTEP_DIFFUSION       # use super-timestepping to accelerate integration of diffusion operators [for testing or if there are stability concerns]
 #EVALPOTENTIAL                  # computes gravitational potential